 When you work as an agent in commercial or retail real estate, prospecting and cold calling are fundamental actions to take in growing your listings, lead generation, and market share.
 The problem is that many salespeople have trouble in locating and researching the prospects that they should talk to.

 So who are the prospects that you should be contacting?
 This list will help:

-- All the landlords that own investment property in your area
+- All the landlords that own an investment property in your area

 - All the business owners that occupy the local property or rent property in your area

 - All the tenants that occupy premises in investment property

 - Solicitors and Accountants that serve people that own or occupy a property

 - Property Developers that build property locally

 - Bankers and property financiers

 When you look at a list like this, you will understand that some groups will be harder to research than others.
 Most particularly the property investors that own property are the hardest to locate as they generally own the property in some form of family trust or company name.
 Researching that information is difficult and takes time; that is where the relationships that you create with solicitors and accountants become valuable.
 Invariably they are acting for clients that own property and they will know when those clients need help.
 This is a cross relationship that can be pursued when you are looking for high-value property investors.